Craigson/FundamentalsOfComputing/README.md

 ##Bits and Bytes

 As we mentioned, a 'bit' is a 'binary digit'.
 Now that we understand a little more about binary, it's time to introduce the concept of a 'byte'.
-A byte is a collection of 8 bits.
-In other words
+A byte is a collection of 8 bits - In other words 2<sup>8</sup> (256) possible combinations.